JetBrains/guide/sites/intellij/playlists/java-17/index.md

 label: 10
 date: 2022-05-22
 title: Java 17
-technologies: [java]
+topics:
-topics: []
+  - java
 author: hs
 subtitle: Get up to speed on Java 17 with our top tips.
 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 playlistItems:
   - /intellij/tips/create-a-correct-sealed-child/
   - /intellij/tips/create-a-correct-sealed-parent/
   - /intellij/tips/pattern-matching-switch/
 ---

 IntelliJ IDEA always supports the most recent version of Java.
 If you want to see the new features that are most interesting to Java developers, and see how IntelliJ IDEA helps us to use these features, these tips are a great place to start.